RivinHD/Tsunami-Simulation/docs_sphinx/submissions/amrex.rst

         FixFinePatch( mf, tmf );

 The second instance of ``FillPatchTwoLevels`` is required to fill cells near the coast and prevent the dry-wet problem.
 This is necessary because our simulation is not capable of handling this issue.
-The last line ``FiXFinePatch`` fixes the ``MultiFab`` interpolation from the coarser level.
+The last line ``FixFinePatch`` fixes the ``MultiFab`` interpolation from the coarser level.
 This is relevant when the fine level is created or updated.
 It replaces the values of ``mf`` with ``const_mf`` for the cell near the shore where \|bathymetry\| < ``bathymetryMinValue`` and set the height on the coast to zero.
 To prevent the issue of dry-wet, this is also necessary.